How the super-chimney will produce water

 Depending on the local conditions, the rain will cover a radius of at least 16 kilometers, but probably a whole lot more.
 Rain droplets come down at approximate speed of 18 km/h.
 Thus, each droplet will travel at least 15 minutes from the super-chimney exit to the ground.
 Given that wind speed at and altitude of 5000 m is roughly 85 km/h, we will come up with 16 kilometers radius.

 However, in reality it will take some time to condense water particles on the super-chimney exit to the size of a drop.
 Therefore, the clouds of those particles will be carried away and dispersed on much greater distances.
-One standalone super-chimney will provide at least 780 square kilometers of land with enough rainfall to sustain agriculture.
 An array of super-chimneys will obviously produce much greater amounts of rain sufficient to water greater desert areas.